marekyggdrasil/synersimple/README.md

 Library `input-event` does not figure in npm repository, thus it has to be installed manually.
 Simply download the zip package from [input-event repository](https://github.com/risacher/input-event) , unzip it to `node_modules` directory and rename it from `input-event-master` to `input-event`.

+## install xclip on each machine for clipboard synchronization

+on Debian based systems something like

+`sudo apt-get install xclip`

 # configuration

 Configuration is done in single *conf.json* file.
 Here we provide an example configuration for single desktop and two laptop computers.